gobindadas/tools_misc/stats_collect/README.md

 Collect system statistics from a distributed set of systems.

 This script can be used to gather stats (sar, iostat etc.) from a set of systems for a period of time.
-The stats are gathetered into a single timestamped sub-directory, by default in the working directory.
+The stats are gathered into a single timestamped sub-directory, by default in the working directory.

 ## Basics